David Ferrer: 2010: First Masters final

 Ferrer then entered the European clay-court swing.
-His first tournament was the 2010 Monte-Carlo Rolex Masters, where he was seeded 11th.
-In the first round, he defeated qualifier Peter Luczak, and then defeated Andrey Golubev in the second round.
-He defeated Ivan Ljubičić in the fourth round.
+His first tournament was the 2010 Monte-Carlo Rolex Masters.
+He defeated Peter Luczak, Andrey Golubev and Ivan Ljubičić.
 In the quarterfinals, he defeated Philipp Kohlschreiber to advance to the semifinals, where he was again defeated by Nadal.
-Next, Ferrer participated in the 2010 Torneo Godo, where he was seeded eighth.
-He had a first-round bye and defeated Marcel Granollers in the second round.
-In the third round, he crushed Simone Bolelli before Bolelli retired with a wrist injury, and then defeated Thomaz Bellucci in the quarterfinals.
+Next, Ferrer participated in the 2010 Torneo Godo.
+He defeated Marcel Granollers, Simone Bolelli and Thomaz Bellucci in the quarterfinals.
 In the semifinals, he played Fernando Verdasco.
 Ferrer was leading Verdasco, 7–6, 4–2, before ultimately losing.
-Ferrer's next tournament was the 2010 Rome Masters, where he was seeded 13th.
-In the first round, Ferrer defeated Evgeny Korolev, and in the second round, he defeated Potito Starace.
-In the third round, he defeated world no. 5 Andy Murray, and then in the quarterfinals, he defeated world no. 10 Jo-Wilfried Tsonga.
-He faced world no. 9 Fernando Verdasco for a spot in his first Masters 1000 event final.
-Ferrer ultimately succumbed to Rafael Nadal in the final.
+Ferrer's next tournament was the 2010 Rome Masters.
+Ferrer defeated Evgeny Korolev, Potito Starace, world no. 5 Andy Murray, world no. 10 Jo-Wilfried Tsonga and world no. 9 Fernando Verdasco.
+In his first Masters 1000 event final Ferrer succumbed to Rafael Nadal.
 Due to his fantastic run in Rome, his ranking increased to world no. 12.
-Ferrer's next tournament was the 2010 Mutua Madrileña Madrid Open, where he was seeded ninth.
-In the first round, he defeated Jérémy Chardy and defeated Marcos Baghdatis after fending off a match point.
-He then defeated Marin Čilić to advance to the quarterfinals.
+Ferrer's next tournament was the 2010 Mutua Madrileña Madrid Open.
+He defeated Jérémy Chardy, Marcos Baghdatis after fending off a match point and Marin Čilić to advance to the quarterfinals.
 There, he, for the second successive time, beat world no. 4 Andy Murray.
 In the semifinals, Ferrer lost to world no. 1 Roger Federer in three sets.
-Ferrer's next tournament was the 2010 French Open, where he entered as a favorite.
-He began his campaign with a victory over French wildcard David Guez, and then defeated Xavier Malisse when Malisse had to retire.
+Ferrer's next tournament was the 2010 French Open.
+He began his campaign with a victory over David Guez, and then defeated Xavier Malisse when Malisse had to retire.
 In the third round. he fell to surprise semifinalist Jürgen Melzer.